andrewbeall/andrewbeall.github.io/README.md

 ## Black Cherry-Bicycle

 A bicycle inspired by State Bicycle's HANZO bicycle modeled in Autodesk Maya 2018.
-My goal for this model was to look a product and make my own iteration of it with a particular theme.
+My goal for this model was to look at a product and make my own iteration of it with a particular color scheme.
 I used the color's of black cherry fruit for the inspiration of the color pallet of the Black Cherry-Biccycle.

+andrewbeall.github.io/Bicycle_Black_Cherry_Side.jpg